-Issue Implications Corporate Plan The Corporate Equalities Scheme will support all three objectives in the Corporate Plan, and numerous cross-references to the Corporate Plan have been included within the text.
-Financial, Resource and Property There will be minimal financial implications for publishing a new Corporate Equalities Strategy.
+Issue Implications Corporate Plan The Corporate Equalities Scheme will support all three objectives in the Corporate Plan, and numerous cross-references to the Corporate Plan have been included in the text.
+Financial, Resource and Property There will be minimal financial implications for publishing a new Corporate Equalities Scheme.
 Staff and publication costs were planned for in the last Service Planning round.
+Delivery of the actions within the Scheme will be undertaken within existing resources.
 Legal and Statutory As a public authority, we are required by statute to publish equality objectives and associated information by the Equality Act 2010.
 Crime and Disorder None envisaged at this stage.
 Some of the key actions in the Scheme refer to existing activity being undertaken by the Swale Community Safety Partnership.

+Sustainability None.

-Sustainability None envisaged at this stage.
-Health and Wellbeing None envisaged at this stage.
-Risk Management and Health and Safety None envisaged at this stage.
+Health and Wellbeing None.

+Risk Management and Health and Safety None.

 Equality and Diversity The entire draft Corporate Equality Scheme is concerned with the Council's obligations under the Equality Act 2010.